-Infiniti is rated average among the top car brands.
+Infiniti is overall a good car, which is rated average among the top car brands.
 It’s reliable and tends to have high safety scores, but these cars aren’t considered low-dollar.
 You won’t want an Infiniti if you are looking for something affordable with a low cost of ownership.

 Are Infinitis Good Cars?